firegloves/JavaModel-Converter/README.md

 At this moment only Java to Typescript transpiling is supported.

-*If you want to develope other language transpiling, feel free to contribute*
+*If you want to develop other language transpiling processes, feel free to contribute*

 **Typescript**

 Transpiling process supports code generation of classes with class members and constructor.

-Interface code generation is not supported.
+Interface code generation is not still supported.

 Supported Java data types: